 Established in Howard County in 1999, the Academy of Finance (AOF) is a member program of the National Academy Foundation.
 The AOF introduces students to the broad career opportunities in the business and financial services industries and, in the process, equips them to make sound post-secondary and career choices.
 The AOF curriculum is a comprehensive, standards-based sequence of courses addressing industry-specific knowledge and general workplace competencies.
 Academy students will have the opportunity to develop relationships with local business leaders and to apply their skills in a paid internship experience.
-Students will be paired with a business professional that will serve as a mentor throughout their junior and senior year.
+Students will be paired with a business professional who will serve as a mentor throughout their junior and senior year.

-- Computer Science I -- Designing Technology Solutions -- Honors - Financial Management Using Software Applications - Principles of Business
+- Computer Science I -- Designing Technology Solutions -- Honors

+- Financial Management

+- Principles of Business

-• Completion of Algebra I/Data Analysis prior to enrollment in academy coursework.
+- Completion of Algebra I/Data Analysis prior to enrollment in academy coursework. - A 2.75 GPA upon enrollment in the academy.

-- Maintenance of a 2.75 GPA upon enrollment in the academy. - Maintenance of a 2.75 GPA throughout academy program and a 3.0 GPA in academy courses. - Participation in job shadowing and student workshops. - Completion of a paid internship during the summer before their senior year. - Successful completion of a pre-selected college-level course during their senior year.
+- Maintain a 3.0 GPA in academy courses. - Participate in job shadowing and student workshops. - Complete a paid internship during the summer before their senior year. - Successfully complete a pre-selected college-level course during their senior year.